 Organize Inside the Camper for Living

-Since you will be living in your RV you will need to have your belongings organized and available for everyday use.
-The challenge is that you have limited space inside.
+Since you will be living in your RV or travel trailer, you will need to have your belongings organized and available for everyday use.
+The main challenge is going to be the limited space inside.
 Plus you will want to be careful to save the propane for necessary tasks.

 Many people love Ikea and the dollar store for organizing an RV.
 There are so many unique ways to use the different boxes, tubs, and shelves available.

-When first moving in for full-timing, you will be taking only what you need.
-And then you will likely need to pare down a couple more times.
-Once you are in place you will need to do regular clean-outs to make sure you don’t collect too many belongings.
+When first moving in to your RV, only bring what you need.
+You may soon realize that you need to pare down a couple more times.
+Once you are in your permanent spot, you will need to clear out unnecessary items regularly so you don’t collect too much stuff.

-Your kitchen is an area to focus on staying organized and learning to use the space and power efficiency.
-You will have to bring in propane bottles so many full-timers use electric appliances that draw shore power.
-I love my insta-pot, electric skillet, and water kettle.
+Your kitchen is a good area to focus on staying organized and learning to use the space and power efficiency.
+You will have to bring in propane bottles, so many full-timers use electric appliances that run on shore power.
+I love my Insta-pot, electric skillet, and water kettle.

-Cleaning will also change when you are living permanently in an RV.
-The small space will get dirty quickly but will clean up quickly as well.
+Your cleaning regimen will also change when you are living permanently in an RV.
+The small space will get dirty quickly – but it will clean up quickly as well.
 Our cleaning checklist will help you pack just the right amount of cleaning supplies.

 Set Up Your Outside Space

 Permanent living in an RV is not like camping for the weekend.
 Your campsite will be your patio, driveway, and your front and back yards.
 Many people take advantage of this space by setting up structures for their comfort.

 Storage will be one of your biggest challenges.
 You will likely have extra gear, toys, and tools that need to be organized and stored.
 You can get plastic bins and take advantage of the room under your camper to keep everything tidy.